ama-bit/virtual-machine-hardening/vm-install-harden.md

 ### 3g: Verify AppArmor is Active

+✅ *Tested*

-AppArmor ships with Ubuntu and enforces mandatory access controls on applications.
+AppArmor ships with Ubuntu and enforces mandatory access controls (MAC) on applications.
+It limits what a given process can do — even if that process is exploited — by defining a profile of allowed behaviors (files it can read, syscalls it can make, etc.).
+This provides a layer of containment that operates independently of standard Unix permissions.

-It should be active by default — this step confirms it.
+AppArmor should be active by default; this step confirms it.

 ```bash
 # Check AppArmor status